bvcms/bvcmsapi/source/PythonScripts/PacketPickup/index.rst

 They may be intrigued to see how TouchPoint can be extended through the use of Python Scripts while making it appear as an integral part of TouchPoint.

+This is the page you use to record a packet is picked up.

 .. figure:: http://i.bvcms.com/2015-11-03_10-52-13.png
     :target: #